garrandall/popular-music-data/tracks/married-men-bette-midler.md

 They do it, they do it, they do it, they do it.
 Married, married men.
-Ahh!
+Ah!
 They do it, they do it, they do it, they do it.
 These married men.

 The world is full of them.